 PROCUREMENT CREDIT CARD

-If you personally pay for small items for your project, you may bring ORIGINAL receipts to the Accounting Office (Cummings, Room 111) for reimbursement.
+If you personally pay for small items for your project, you may bring ORIGINAL receipts to the Finance Office (Cummings, Room 111) for reimbursement.

 If the vendor does not accept a credit card, you may be able to use a Purchase Order.
 This allows you to charge materials to Dartmouth College.
 Most companies accept purchase orders as standard purchasing procedure.
 To use this method you must:

-- Request a Purchase Order number from the Accounting Office.
+- Request a Purchase Order number from the Finance Office.
 The number will be given to you on a worksheet called a "Preliminary Requisition" form.